Pillar · EU AI Act for Marketing Compliance

 Defensible AI content audit trails

 What an audit trail must contain to satisfy a regulator.
-Six required fields per output.
+Five fields per output: model, key owner, timestamp, inputs/sources, and a tamper hash.

 Brand compliance tiers — green to maroon